“Experience is not what happens to a man; it is what a man does with what happens to him.” — Aldous Huxley

 It was in finding the courage to openly discuss such a private and painful experience that I’ve discovered new connections, and an understanding that was once elusive.

-Let’s be clear … those of us who admit to stepping away from the fertility clinic or looking ahead to a life without the experience of parenting don’t have an easy time of it.
+Let’s be clear … those of us who admit to stepping away from the infertility clinic or looking ahead to a life without the experience of parenting don’t have an easy time of it.
 The pressure to continue treatment — we’re bombarded with messages to pursue parenthood at all costs — frequently leads to misunderstanding and/or a lack of support for our often disenfranchised grief.

-That’s why I’d like to offer kudos to Adriana Barton for writing about what couples face in The Globe and Mail.
+That’s why I’d like to offer kudos to journalist Adriana Barton for writing about what couples face in The Globe and Mail.
 With more education about where the odds lie in fertility treatments and what’s involved with coming to terms with nature and science’s limits, we may be at a turning point — a new day when couples can expect more in the way of understanding.
 In researching her story, Adriana interviewed Judith Daniluk, a professor in counselling psychology at the University of British Columbia who acknowledges what few do: that despite medical advances, some individuals are unable to have biological children.

 “People don’t understand that,” says Dr. Daniluk, who has worked with infertile couples for nearly 20 years.